robosavvy/ROS_Tutorials/README.md

 # ROS_Tutorials
 Beginners tutorials for learning **ROS**, **TF**, **Configuring and Using the Navigation Stack**, **Movelt** and **Gazebo**.
 These tutorials were done in **ubuntu 16.04 LTS** and in **Kinetic ROS version**.

-More information on ROS can be consulted in the case Documents.
+More information on ROS can be consulted in the case **Documents**.

 ## Working with GitHub